 Physical Controls

-All CA equipment including CA cryptographic modules shall be protected from unauthorized access at all times.
+All equipment at the cryptographic hardware security module (HSM) level and any equipment and software associated or interfaced to the certificate authority functions shall be protected from unauthorized access at all times.

-All the physical control requirements specified below apply equally to the ACA, and any remote workstations used to administer the CAs except where specifically noted.
+All physical control requirements specified in sections 4.1.1 through section 4.1.7 apply to the ACA and any remote device used to administer or perform critical certificate authority operations except where specifically noted.

 Site Location and Construction

-The location and construction of the facility housing the ACA equipment, as well as sites housing remote workstations used to administer the CAs, shall be consistent with facilities used to house high value, sensitive information.
-The site location and construction, when combined with other physical security protection mechanisms such as guards, high security locks, and intrusion sensors, shall provide robust protection against unauthorized access to the ACA equipment and records.
+The location and construction of the facility housing the ACA equipment, including sites housing any remote device used to administer or perform critical certificate authority functions shall meet the criteria established by section 3.4 Physical and Environmental Security of the Trust Service Principles and Criteria for Certification Authorities Version 2.0 or the latest effective version established by the AICPA/CICA.

 Physical Access for CA Equipment

-ACA equipment, to include remote workstations used to administer the CAs, shall always be protected from unauthorized access.
+ACA equipment, to include any remote device used to administer or perform certificate authority functions, shall always be protected from unauthorized access.
 The security mechanisms shall be commensurate with the level of threat in the equipment environment.
-Since the ACA must plan to issue certificates at all levels of assurance, it shall be operated and controlled on the presumption that it will be issuing at least one High Assurance certificate.
+If the ACA intends to issue certificates at all levels of assurance, it shall be operated and controlled on the presumption that it will be issuing at least one High Assurance certificate.

-The physical security requirements pertaining to CAs that issue Basic Assurance certificates are:

-Ensure no unauthorized access to the hardware is permitted

-Ensure all removable media and paper containing sensitive plain-text information is stored in secure containers
+Physical access controls for equipment shall meet the criteria established by section 4.7 CA Cryptographic Hardware Life Cycle Management of the Trust Service Principles and Criteria for Certification Authorities Version 2.0 or the latest effective version established by the AICPA/CICA

-In addition to those requirements, the following requirements shall apply to CAs that issue Medium or High assurance certificates:
+In addition to those requirements, the following requirements shall apply to ACAs that issue Medium or High assurance certificates:

 Ensure manual or electronic monitoring for unauthorized intrusion at all times